amandahantony/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Excel Analysis of Kickstarter Projects Across the Globe
-Performing Excel analysis on Kickstarter data to uncover trends
+Performing Excel analysis on Kickstarter projects and their data to map trends and produce meaningful conclusions.